EUDAT-Training/B2SHARE-Training/api/00_Getting_your_API_token.md

 <img src="img/B2SHARE-API-create-api-token-1000.png" alt="B2SHARE account API tokens" text="B2SHARE account API tokens" style="width: 80%">

 ## API token generation
-Click on the `New token` button to generate a new personal access token.
-Enter a name which easily identifies the purpose for this key.
-By clicking `Create`, a new access token is generated which is only shown at this time.
+Enter a name in the textfield below 'Create new token:' which easily identifies the purpose for this key.
+By clicking on `New Token`, a new access token is generated which is only shown at this time.
 Store it somewhere in order to use later, like in a file.
-In this training material it is assumed that the generated token is stored in a file called `token.txt`.
+In this training module it is assumed that the generated token is stored in a file called `token.txt`.

 <img src="img/B2SHARE-API-api-tokens-1000.png" alt="B2SHARE generate token" text="B2SHARE generate token">

-Click 'Save' to store the access token on the server and make it usable in your applications.

 **Note 1:** Please note that this is the only time the access token is visible, so copy it to a safe place.

 **Note 2:** It is not possible to programmatically register new or administer existing tokens.
 This can only be done through the [B2SHARE website](https://trng-b2share.eudat.eu).

+#### Deleting a token
+You can delete a token by clicking on the 'Remove' button next to each token's title.
+Once a token has been removed it can no longer be used to authenticate a user while using the B2SHARE REST API.

 ## Testing your token
 Once you have generated your access token, it can be used and tested with your own applications.
 Launch a Python session and follow the steps below to verify whether the token works.